Prelude to the East Tennessee Campaign

 Clearing East Tennessee

-Two weeks later Burnside personally led a large force of Union soldiers out of Knoxville to reinforce Brigadier General Samuel P. Carter and his cavalry brigade that had been skirmishing with Confederate Brigadier General John S. Williams’ for nearly a week near Blue Springs (present-day Mosheim), Tennessee.
-On October 10, 1863, Burnside’s soldiers overran the outnumbered Rebels, forcing them to abandon Blue Springs.
+Two weeks later Burnside personally led a large force of Union soldiers out of Knoxville to reinforce Brigadier General Samuel P. Carter and his cavalry brigade that had been skirmishing with Confederate Brigadier General John S. Williams and his men for nearly a week near Blue Springs (present-day Mosheim), Tennessee.
+On October 10, 1863, Burnside’s soldiers overran the outnumbered Confederates, forcing them to abandon Blue Springs.

-Except for some Rebel cavalry raids, things remained relatively quiet in East Tennessee until Confederate General James Longstreet launched his Knoxville Campaign in November 1863.
+Except for some Confederate cavalry raids, things remained relatively quiet in East Tennessee until Confederate General James Longstreet launched his Knoxville Campaign in November 1863.